mozilla-services/docs/source/storage/apis-2.0.rst

 **X-If-Modified-Since**

-    This header may be added to any GET request to avoid transmission of the resource body if it has not been modified since the client last fetched it.
-It is similar to the standard If-Modified-Since header except the value is expressed in milliseconds.
+    This header may be added to any GET request, set to a timestamp.
+If the target resource has not been modified since the timestamp given, then a **304 Not Modified** response will be returned and re-transmission of the unchanged data will be avoided.

     It is similar to the standard HTTP **If-Modified-Since** header, but the value is expressed in integer milliseconds for extra precision.

-    If the value of this header is not a valid integer, a **400 Bad Request** response will be returned.
+    If the value of this header is not a valid integer, or if the **X-If-Unmodified-Since** header is also present, then a **400 Bad Request** response will be returned.

 **X-If-Unmodified-Since**

-    On any write transaction (PUT, POST, DELETE), this header may be added to the request, set to a timestamp.
-If the collection to be acted on has been modified since the timestamp given, the request will fail.
+    This header may be added to any request to a collection or item, set to a timestamp.
+If the resource to be acted on has been modified since the timestamp given, the request will fail with a **412 Precondition Failed** response.
-    It is similar to the the standard If-Unmodified-Since header except the value is expressed in milliseconds.

     It is similar to the standard HTTP **If-Unmodified-Since** header, but the value is expressed in integer milliseconds for extra precision.

-    If the value of this header is not a valid integer, a **400 Bad Request** response will be returned.
+    If the value of this header is not a valid integer, or if the **X-If-Modified-Since** header is also present, then a **400 Bad Request** response will be returned.